Frequently asked questions about the DRGA

 Eligibility and selection

-What are the prerequisites for undertaking the diploma?
+What are the prerequisites for undertaking the rural generalist anesthesia training program?

-To register for diploma of rural generalist anaesthesia training, applicants must:
+To register for the rural generalist anesthesia training program, applicants must:

 1. Be registered for training with the RACGP or ACRRM programs and have completed at least 1 year of primary fellowship training OR have completed their fellowship with RACGP or ACRRM.